Svinci131/Bangla-Vocab-API/README.md

 					}
 	}

+	To do: Check Numbers

 Step Two- Image Object
-	*Do a flickr search for each word in the object and add the top four images to the object
+	* Do a flickr search for each word in the object and add the top four images to the object

 	To Do:
 		1. Download all the images